cgoldberg/easymiv/README.md

 * License: GNU GPLv3

-python-escaparate is an automatic playback image viewer developed with Python3 + Tk.
+python-showcase is an automatic playback image viewer developed with Python3 + Tk.

 This script is very useful to play looping slideshows on a TV with a RaspberryPi connected.